Zenika/spring-workshop/Slides/06_spring_security.md

   - *Authentication*: **Who** is accessing the resource ?
   - *Authorization*: **What** is he allowed to do ?
 - For instance, your user information could be handled by an LDAP server
-  -  Your used is *authenticated* if he has provided the right user/password
+  -  Your user is *authenticated* if he has provided the right user/password
   -  His *authorizations* (or *habilitations*) are determined thru his LDAP groups